 There is also a sense in which Fedora commits itself fully to the open source perspective, using open source tools not just for creation but for promotion as well (such as the website).
 Along similar lines, the Fedora team makes it easy for developers to integrate the OS into their own products, making the necessary components immediately accessible so you can achieve Fedora-based development efficiently.

 FreeBSD is also now available, as of September 2, 2014!

 As described above, there are plenty of options for those wanting to use Linux with an Atlantic.Net Cloud Hosting.
 Beyond Linux, we will also soon make available another extraordinarily popular open source OS, FreeBSD hosting.
 Generally, our 24/7 customer support and SASE-16-audited data centers represent our effort to provide the strongest assistance and security in the industry.

-Atlantic.net also offers managed, dedicated and HIPAA compliant hosting solutions.
+Atlantic.net also offers managed, dedicated and private cloud hosting solutions.